 A special arrangement of 47 flowers was commissioned, with each flower representing the legacy of one donor.
 Each family was invited to take a flower and lay it in a special memorial garden.

-We invite you to watch the "Tree of Knowledge" video from the service, which will be available on our website soon.
-This video highlights the far-reaching benefits of body donation, and its imagery encapsulates the symbol used in our pin badge - a gift that guests were able to take away as a keepsake.
+We invite you to watch our "Tree of Knowledge" video, which highlights the far-reaching benefits of body donation.
+The video's imagery is reflected in our pin badge - a keepsake offered to guests.

-You can watch videos featurng relatives, staff, and students honouring the remarkable contributions of our donors on our Silent Teacher webpage.
+You can watch videos featuring relatives, staff, and students honouring the remarkable contributions of our donors on our Silent Teacher webpage.

 Make an enquiry about body donation.